manticoresoftware/manticoresearch/manual/Functions/Date_and_time_functions.md

 ```

 ### YEARMONTHDAY()
-Returns the integer year, month, and date code (in 19691231..20380119 range) from a timestamp argument, according to the current timezone.
+Returns the integer year, month, and date code (ranging from 19691231 to 20380119) based on the current timezone.
 ```sql
 mysql> select yearmonthday(now());
 +---------------------+